Siphon880gh/markdown-to-html-wrapper/_Biz - Scrum.md

 #### End of each sprint

-Have a meeting end of each sprint to review what process worked, and how the features are coming (any assumptions challenged)?
+Have a meeting at the end of every sprint to review what process worked, and how the features are coming (any assumptions challenged)?
 Do we need to readjust the sprint and backlogs?

 #### End of each release